-Often times a battery won't go bad all at once, but one or several of the cells that make up the battery will go dead.
-When this happens you tend to first notice it as a slow to crank condition when starting the car.
+A battery usually won't go bad all at once; instead, some of the cells that make up the battery will go dead.
+An engine that's slow to turn over when starting is often a sign of dead battery cells.

 Most new car batteries are of the sealed 'maintenance free' variety, but some older batteries allow you to access the individual cells.
 The cells will either have individual caps, or a plastic cover that clips over all, or several of the cells.
-The cells contain a mix of water and sulfuric acid, so you don't want to be messing around inside them, and avoid getting any liquid on your skin.
+The cells contain a mix of water and sulfuric acid, so make sure you don't get any liquid on your skin.